ManageIQ/manageiq.org/README.md

 Check out this this git repository by running:
 `git clone git@gitlab.osas.lab.eng.rdu2.redhat.com:osas/manageiq-site.git`

+When the git clone is done, run `cd manageiq-site` to change to the checked out directory.

 ### Step 2: Set it up

 Make sure you have `sudo` rights on your computer running Fedora, RHEL,